tomgxz/Kraken/README.md

 ```

 ##### Multi-user system
-The SQL and multi-user algorithms are all handled by libraries that I am using, which means that I can use function calls such as `login_user(user)` from the `flask_login` library, or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
+The SQL and multi-user algorithms are all mostly handled by libraries that I am using, which means that I can use function calls such as `login_user(user)` from the `flask_login` library, or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
 As such, the algorithms for the multi-user system are all based on input verification.

 ```mermaid
 %%{init: {'theme':'dark', 'flowchart': {'curve': 'linear'},'themeVariables':{'fontFamily':'Lexend,Noto Sans,Helvetica,Arial'}}}%%